SE-COURSE-19CLC-FITUS/501recipe/README.md

 MONGODB_URI = 'mongodb+srv://{username}:{password}@501cluster.evfgb.mongodb.net/test?retryWrites=true&w=majority'
 ```

-You can also checkout file `.env.example` to see all required environment
+You can also check out the file `.env.example` to see all required environment
 variables.

 <!-- Getting Started -->